 As time went on MITS found that an increasing slice of the market was being taken by startup companies.
 Roberts became increasingly difficult to deal with and claimed that Microsoft BASIC was in fact MITS BASIC.
 He decided to sell MITS and saw the BASIC license as the most valuable part of the property.
 In 1977 Roberts sold MITS to Pertec, a disk drive manufacturer, for several million dollars of stock.
 Pertec lost the BASIC license back to Microsoft and it became the foundation of the technology giant that we know today.

 Creator of the First PC

 Despite having created the first PC, Ed Roberts left the industry and retired to a farm.
-A few years later he sold the farm and trained as a family doctor and later practiced in a small town in Georgia where, despite the fact that he kept an Altair 8080 in his office, few realised that he had a part to play in the starting of the personal computer revolution.
+A few years later he sold the farm and trained as a family doctor and later practiced in a small town in Georgia where, despite the fact that he kept an Altair 8080 in his office, few realized that he had a part to play in the starting of the personal computer revolution.

 "Ed was willing to take a chance on us—two young guys interested in computers long before they were commonplace—and we have always been grateful to him ...
 We will always have many fond memories of working with Ed."